 The Purpose of Safety Stock Is to ...

 These customers are so sales-ready, they’re literally trying to give you their money.
 Failing to convert them is inexcusable lost revenue and a poor reflection on your business.
 But it’s a problem easily fixed with the right safety stock levels.
+This is important even for businesses who participate in a consignment inventory model or other non-traditional partnerships.

 Is Cycle Stock Safety Stock a Thing?